InesCV/personal-landing/README.md

 # Ines Castelltort - Personal webpage

-## First prototype of a personal webpage
+## Second prototype of a personal webpage

+A new version of my site prepared to be read by developers.
 Here you can find all the relevant information about myself and some extra data you could not find on LinkedIn